manusatx/NYC_SCHOOLS/README.md

     Median HH Income
     Ratio of Income to Poverty
     Child Poverty (under 18 Yrs old)
-    # of HH with Food stamps
+    Num of HH with Food stamps
-    # of  HH with Health Coverage
+    Num of HH with Health Coverage

 ## Data Cleaning and Preprocessing
     Reduced 55 missing response variable rows.
 (Final number of observations –  1,217) Imputed with KNN for missing NA’s (394 of 1,272) or 31% Box-Cox transformation applied.
     No degenerate variables found (near zero var)
     PCA 90% variance explained by 10 of 19 components
-    Checked & removed highly correlated predictor variables Evaluated and reduced predictors using Variable Clustering as a second approach
+    Checked & removed highly correlated predictor variables (cutoff 0.8) Evaluated and reduced predictors using Variable Clustering as a second approach using lowest rsq ratio.

+## Model Tuning
+    Achieved a 85 training/15 test split on main dataset.
+    Used repeated 10-fold cross validation to tune multiple models.
+    Best results were from ranfom forest but it was overfitting.
+    We selected best model as lm and pls due to simplicity and interpretability.
+    Selected PLS Model - Prediction performance good @ 79.0% R² / 0.188 RMSE

+## Conclusion
+Feature Engineered variables  impacted model prediction (good insight such as number of subsidized housing) Simple linear models did well compared to unsupervised ones.
+Further research and refinement needed:
+     Consider predictor variables that impact the total educational pipeline Portable model  -  Can be applied to other school districts/geographies Assess impact of controllable variables impacting educational success